Table and EventTable objects¶Note

 This argument can be used with any file-format, not just those defined below,

-but is not backported to for use with Table.read()
+but is not backported to for use with Table.read().

-XML¶Additional dependencies: python-ligo-lw
+LIGO_LW XML¶Additional dependencies: python-ligo-lw

 The LIGO Scientific Collaboration uses a custom scheme of XML in which to

-store tabular data, called LIGO_LW
+store tabular data, called LIGO_LW.

-Complementing the scheme is a python library - python-ligo-lw
+Complementing the scheme is a python library - python-ligo-lw - which

 allows users to read and write all of the different types of tabular data